theninja1011/Hal/README.md

 the boi that gets shit done

+NOTE: "You need NODE.JS installed"

+1. Download, clone, pull, or whatever.
-once you clone or pull or whatever, type `npm install` in the main directory, that will install the dependencies `discord.js` and `dotenv`.
+2. Type `npm install` in the main directory (will install `discord.js` and `dotenv`).
-Once installed and ready, create a `.env` file and create a variable like this `TOKEN=YourActualBotToken`.
+3. Create a `.env` file and put a new variable like this `TOKEN=YourActualBotToken`.
-It is done now, so you can just `node index.js` and be happy.
+4. It is done now, so you can just `node index.js` and be happy.